If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 In addition to you making faces and singing, things to reach for, something that shines or blinks, water, a mirror, or anything that catches your baby’s attention are excellent distractions for a baby that hates tummy time.

-3. Do lap time
+3. Do lap time or ON YOU time

 Try putting your baby on her tummy on your lap so her head is just over the edge of your leg.
-If she chooses to leave her head down it should still be supported.
+If she chooses to leave her head down, it should still be supported.

 4. A tummy walk